 How can I create a Live (Blitz, Bullet, Rapid) Tournament?

 The first step to create a Live tournament is to be the owner or admin of a club!
 Live tournaments are always created through a club.
 If you need a club, you can see how to create your own club here, or how to join a club here.
-Once you are a club owner or admin, you can create your own Live tournaments in your club!
+Once you are a club owner, admin, or coordinator, you can create your own Live tournaments in your club!

 There are two ways to get to the tournament creation menu.
-First, is to go to Play > Live chess, then click on the tournaments tab:
+First, hover over 'Play' in the left menu, then click 'Play.'
+From the new game menu, click on 'Tournaments' on the bottom:

-You will then see the option to start a Club Tournament
+If you are at least coordinator level in a club, you will then see the option to start a Club Event:

 Alternatively, you can also go to the home page of your club, and click New Live Tournament from the Manage Club menu on the right side: